Alexander's Ragtime Band: Continued popularity

 Publicity photograph of Irving Berlin with actors Tyrone Power, Alice Faye, and Don Ameche on the set of Alexander's Ragtime Band (1938).

 As the years passed, Berlin's "Alexander's Ragtime Band" had many recurrent manifestations as many artists covered it: Billy Murray, in 1912; Bessie Smith, in 1927; Oswald the Lucky Rabbit, in 1930; the Boswell Sisters, in 1934; Louis Armstrong, in 1937; Bing Crosby and Connee Boswell, in 1938; Johnny Mercer, in 1945; Al Jolson, in 1947; Nellie Lutcher, in 1948, and Ray Charles in 1959.
-Consequently, "Alexander's Ragtime Band" had a dozen hit covers within the half-a-century prior to 1960.
+"Alexander's Ragtime Band" had a dozen hit covers within the half-century prior to 1960.

 Reflecting decades later upon the song's unlikely success, Berlin confessed his amazement at its immediate global acclaim and continued popularity.
-He ascribed its unexpected success to the farcical and silly lyrics which were "fundamentally right" and "started the heels and shoulders of all America and a good section of Europe to rocking."
+He ascribed its unexpected success to the farcical lyrics which were "fundamentally right" and "started the heels and shoulders of all America and a good section of Europe to rocking."

 In 1937, 20th Century Fox approached Irving Berlin to write a story treatment for an upcoming film tentatively titled Alexander's Ragtime Band.
 Berlin agreed to write a story outline for the film which featured twenty-six of Berlin's well-known musical scores.

-During press interviews promoting the film prior to its premiere, Berlin decried articles by the American press which painted ragtime as jazz's forerunner.
+During press interviews promoting the film prior to its premiere, Berlin decried articles by the American press that painted ragtime as jazz's forerunner.
 Berlin stated: "Ragtime really shouldn't be called 'the forerunner of jazz' or 'the father of jazz' because, as everyone will tell when they hear some of the old rags, ragtime and jazz are the same."

-Released on August 5, 1938, Alexander's Ragtime Band starring Tyrone Power, Alice Faye, and Don Ameche became a smash hit and grossed in excess of five million dollars.
-Soon after the film's release, writer Marie Cooper Dieckhaus filed a plagiarism lawsuit.
-After Dieckhaus presented evidence at the trial, a federal judge ruled in Dieckhaus' favor that Berlin had stolen the plot of her unpublished 1937 manuscript and used many of its elements for the film.
-Dieckhaus had submitted the unpublished manuscript in 1937 to various Hollywood studios, literary agents, and other individuals for their perusal.
-The judge believed that, after rejecting her manuscript, Berlin nonetheless appropriated much of her work.
+Released on August 5, 1938, Alexander's Ragtime Band, starring Tyrone Power, Alice Faye, and Don Ameche became a smash hit and grossed in excess of $5 million.
+After the film's release, writer Marie Cooper Dieckhaus sued Berlin for plagiarism.
+At the trial, she argued that Berlin had taken the plot of her unpublished 1937 manuscript and reused many of its elements in the film.
+She had circulated the manuscript in 1937 to various Hollywood studios, literary agents, and other individuals for their perusal.
+The judge ruled that Berlin, after rejecting her manuscript, appropriated her work.
 In 1946, an appellate court reversed the ruling on appeal.